You may be able to bring family members to Greece from your country of origin — but you must apply very soon after getting refugee status.

 If you are 18 or older, you can ask to bring your:

-- Parents, who used to leave with the applicant in the country of origin and they do not have any other family members who can take care of them in their country
+• Parents, who used to live with the applicant in the country of origin and they do not have any other family members who can take care of them in their country

 If you are under 18, you can ask to bring your: